-If you’re in a romantic relationship with a narcissist, you may experience narcissist triangulation with ex-partners of the narcissist.
+If you’re in a romantic relationship with a narcissist, you may experience Narcissist Triangulation with ex-partners of the narcissist.

 This can happen even when it’s someone you’ve never met – they might tell you all the wonderful things they liked about their ex, or mention the things their ex did better than you.
 This can start out very subtle – little off-hand comments here and there, that doesn’t worry you too much.
 Then it can escalate to more overt comparisons.
 The goal here is usually to make you jealous.

-Narcissist triangulation within the family
+Narcissistic triangulation within the family

 If you’re the child of a narcissistic parent, you may have been nodding your head as you read some of the above descriptions.
-Narcissistic parents often have one favoured or “golden” child, and a scapegoat – the target of the triangulation.
+Narcissistic parents often have one favored or “golden” child, and a scapegoat – the target of the triangulation.

 At it’s core, narcissist triangulation within the family boils down to the classic “divide and conquer” strategy.
-Julius Caesar used triangulation when conquering the Celts – sowing mistrust among the separate tribes, pitting them against each other, and putting himself in a stronger position.
+Julius Caesar used it when conquering the Celts – sowing mistrust among the separate tribes, pitting them against each other, and putting himself in a stronger position.
 And narcissistic parents may do a similar thing with their children.